-A long, long time ago in September 1981, the 'Loullia' ran aground on the northern slope of the Gordon Reef and hasn't sunk any further ever since.
-Although we can't have the pleasure of diving this wrecked cargo ship, we can find other pieces of wreckage such as drums or cables.
-Yet the easiest reef of the Tiran group with mooring sites also harbours hazards – please never underestimate the current!
+A long, long time ago, in September 1981, the "Loullia" ran aground on the northern slope of "Gordon Reef" and has made no attempt to sink any further until today.
+So we don't get to dive this cargo ship wreck, but we still find wreckage like barrels or cables.
+The easiest reef of the Tiran group with moorings in the southern area also has its tricky points - please never, ever underestimate the current!

 "Gordon Reef", the southernmost reef of the Strait of Tiran, has a length of about 900 meters and the reef top is just half a meter below the water surface.
 This is also the reason why we unfortunately cannot dive the cargo ship from Panama, the "Loullia", which was stranded on September 29, 1981.

 In the southwest there is still an unmanned lighthouse and in the north a lighthouse ruin - unfortunately hardly recognizable, but the perfect search object for one or the other challenge!
 There are sandy moorings in the south, in the east as well as in the west with a depth of two to 10 meters.

 Diving is mostly in the southern part, because here the drop-off edge is only between 25 and 30 meters and then later goes down to 50 meters.
 In the rest of the reef it's a steep descent from now on down to depths of 300 meters.

 But finally we come to the colorful part of the explanations: in the "amphitheater", a sandy depression, we meet with a little luck scalloped hammerhead sharks, at the sight of which we are really speechless.
 The whitetip reef sharks, which are "sweet" in contrast to their counterparts, also grant us an audience here from time to time.
 It is not for nothing that this sandy depression is also called "Sharkpool".
 And the grass sticking out of the sand are usually red sea garden eels, the other highlights besides fire corals and gorgonians.